|About Transmission Symptoms Diagnosis Treatment|

-Bordetellosis (Bd), also known as Bordetella is a highly infectious disease more often associated with dogs (known as "kennel cough").
-However, it is also found in cats.
-It is caused by the bacteria Bordetella bronchiseptica and may be the primary cause of respiratory disease in cats or it may run as a concurrent infection with viral infections such as calicivirus and feline herpesvirus.
+Bordetella (Bd) is a highly infectious disease which causes kennel cough in dogs.
+The disease is caused by the bacteria Bordetella bronchiseptica and can be a primary cause of respiratory disease in cats or it may run as a concurrent infection with viral infections such as calicivirus and feline herpesvirus.

 Bordetella bronchiseptica is related to Bordetella pertussis, which is responsible for a whooping cough in humans.

 It is more commonly a problem in multi-cat households.